-Important Notice from Kaiser Foundation Health Plan of Georgia, Inc. About Our Prescription Drug Coverage and Medicare
+Important Notice from Kaiser Foundation Health Plan of the Northwest About Our Prescription Drug Coverage and Medicare

-The Office of Personnel Management (OPM) has determined that the Kaiser Foundation Health Plan of Georgia, Inc. prescription drug coverage is, on average, expected to pay out as much as the standard Medicare prescription drug coverage will pay for all Plan participants and is considered Creditable Coverage.
+The Office of Personnel Management (OPM) has determined that Kaiser Foundation Health Plan of the Northwest's prescription drug coverage is, on average, expected to pay out as much as the standard Medicare prescription drug coverage will pay for all plan participants and is considered Creditable Coverage.
 This means you do not need to enroll in Medicare Part D and pay extra for prescription drug coverage.
 If you decide to enroll in Medicare Part D later, you will not have to pay a penalty for late enrollment as long as you keep your FEHB coverage.

 However, if you choose to enroll in Medicare Part D, you can keep your FEHB coverage and your FEHB plan will coordinate benefits with Medicare, but you still need to follow the rules in this brochure for us to cover your prescriptions.
-We will only cover your prescription if it is written by a Plan provider and obtained at a Plan medical office pharmacy, Plan participating community pharmacy, or through our Plan mail service delivery program, except in an emergency or urgent care situation.
+We will only cover your prescription if it is written by a Plan provider and obtained at a Plan pharmacy or through our Plan mail service delivery program, except in an emergency or urgent care situation.